certara/pyDarwin/docs/Example4.rst

 in terms of number of models to convergence, once ~500 samples are defined, the `ask step <https://scikit-optimize.github.io/stable/modules/optimizer.html#>`_ becomes long, negating any efficiency of the algorithm.

 Below is a table of the ask and tell step times  (hh:mm:ss), by iteration for GP.
-The sample size ws 80, with 4 chains on a 4 core computer:
+The sample size was 80, with 4 chains on a 4 core computer:

 +-----------+----------+----------+
 | iteration | ask      | tell     |